ansys/pyfluent/doc/source/user_guide/monitors.rst

 Using monitors
 ==============

-Monitors allow you to observe the convergence of your solution dynamically by checking the values of solution variables and residuals.
+Monitors in PyFluent allow you to dynamically observe the convergence of your solution by tracking the values of solution variables and residuals.
+They enable you to visualize the progress of the solver, helping you ensure that the solution is progressing as expected and allowing you to diagnose issues early on.

 The following example queries what monitors exist and then registers a callback function which tabulates monitored values per iteration: